Scream 7 Review: Fun, Flawed, and Carried by Sidney Prescott

 Spoiler warning: this Scream 7 review discusses major plot points, including late-film reveals and motives.

-Scream 7 is an entertaining, messy mix of confidence and self-sabotage.
+Scream 7 is an entertaining mix of confidence, blood, and the occasional moment of self-sabotage.
 When it centers on Sidney Prescott, it absolutely works, and Neve Campbell remains the franchise’s biggest draw, giving the film real emotional weight and a reason for Sidney to fight that feels fresh instead of recycled.
-And even when the movie around her gets tangled in continuity mistakes, nostalgia overload, or a few AI-heavy detours that play distractingly cheesy, the core appeal of Scream still generally holds: sharp momentum, a powerful final girl, and that specific brand of meta tension that makes the series feel like it’s always talking back.
+And even when the movie around her gets tangled in continuity hiccups, nostalgia overload, or a few AI-heavy detours that play distractingly cheesy, the core appeal of Scream still generally holds: sharp momentum, a powerful final girl, and that specific brand of meta tension that makes the series feel like it’s always talking back.

 Sidney’s Arc Works, and Neve Campbell Shines

 Let’s start with a positive.
 The best parts of Scream 7 come from treating Sidney as a person first, icon second.
 The film finally reframes what she’s fighting for, and that shift makes her arc click in a way it hasn’t in a while.
-The family life angle specifically raises the stakes without diminishing her, and it makes her distance from the chaos feel like growth, not retreat, which is exactly what Sidney has earned.
+The family life angle specifically raises the stakes without diminishing her, and it makes her distance from the chaos feel practical, which is exactly what Sidney has earned.

 Over the trajectory of her story so far, Sidney’s strength has never been that she enjoys the fight.
 It’s that she refuses to let it define her.
 Scream 7 understands that, and Campbell sells the evolution with ease.
 She feels dynamic without feeling rewritten, and the movie is at its strongest whenever it lets her perspective steer the tone.
 If the franchise’s future is going to keep orbiting legacy, this is the blueprint that works—not just bringing Sidney back, but pushing her forward.

-Scream is one of the few horror franchises where continuity is part of the sport.
-The films don’t just reference earlier installments, they interrogate them, remix them, and in several instances, weaponize them.
-Scream 7 clearly wants to keep that tradition alive, and to be fair, some of its continuity checkpoints are genuinely satisfying.
+Scream is one of the few horror franchises where continuity is part of the sport and events aren’t scrapped for other sequels.
+Scream 7 clearly wants to keep that tradition alive, and fortunately, some of its continuity checkpoints are genuinely satisfying.
 It’s often fun to watch a sequel that cares enough to reach backward and try to stitch everything together.

 The problem is that the film’s canon obsession also exposes its blind spots.
 It drops “facts” with absolute confidence that don’t always line up.
-It talks like Casey and Steve were the first victims.
+It talks like Casey and Steve were the first victims just to line up with the location of the film’s final showdown.
 It positions Tatum as the last friend Sidney could trust.
 It requires timeline revision with Sidney being a mother by Scream 4.
-Even if it’s more delivery than messing up the specificity of its own universe, the film sometimes muddies timelines in ways that feel less like intentional reframing and more like someone in the room mixed up the details.
+Even if it’s more the loose delivery than messing up the specificity of its own universe, the film sometimes muddies timelines in ways that feel less like intentional reframing and more like someone in the room mixed up the details.

 When a movie spends this much time insisting it knows the franchise history, those slips become hard to ignore.
 They don’t entirely ruin the experience, but they do create a weird push-pull where you’re appreciating the effort while also noticing the lack of precision.
 The best Scream meta writing lands because it’s exact.
 Here, the intention is right, the execution is uneven.